Phlebodium 'Blue Fern'

 Watering Phlebodium 'Blue Fern'

-Light for Phlebodium 'Blue Fern'
+Light requirements for Phlebodium 'Blue Fern'

 Is Phlebodium 'Blue Fern' poisonous?

-- Phlebodium pseudoaureum 'Blue Star'
+- Phlebodium aureum 'Blue Star'

-- Polypodium aureum 'Mandianum'
+- Phlebodium aureum 'Mandianum'

 Share